 Lightfast ink: oil, rubber, and acrylic inks are generally lightfast.
 Laser printing is also quite good.
 Dye-based ink and conventional inkjet printing will fade quite quickly (a couple of years in occasional sunlight).
 You know why old bookshelves in sunny spots seem to have a TON of blue spines?
 It's pretty disproportionate, even?
 What is up with that?
 It's because the cyan and black channels on non-lighfast cmyk printing hold up way better than the Magenta and Yellow.
 Pull out a book from one of those blue shelves to see the colours it was originally printed in on the front and back covers.

 Acid Free and Archival Paper: all of the cover paper is minimum acid free, usually archival.
-The Pink of the Seams and Carp Dreams have no digital printing so they'll last forever and ever.
+If a Carp Dreams of the Milky Way has no digital printing so it'll last forever and ever.
 All of the digital printing is on acid free bond.

 Printing + Printmaking